adam-rms/website/docs/user-guide/business/business-utilities.md

 The Clients page lists all business clients, and is where new ones are added.
 There are a number of fields about each client, which includes the total amount paid to your business and how much is owed by the client

-:::note Client Permissions
+:::note Permissions Required
-36 - View Clients List
+CLIENTS:VIEW
-37 - Add new Client
+CLIENTS:CREATE
-39 - Edit Client
+CLIENTS:EDIT
 :::

 ![Client List](/img/tutorial/businesses/utilities-clients.png)